Bharath-Kantheti/Siena-AI/README.md

 │   └── validation_data.csv            # Generated validation dataset
 │
 ├── models/
-│   └── sentiment_model/               # Directory for storing the trained model and tokenizer
+│   └── model/                         # Directory for storing the trained model and tokenizer │   └── model1/                        # Directory for storing the trained model and tokenizer │   └── model2/                        # Directory for storing the trained model and tokenizer
 │
 ├── notebooks/
 │   ├── data_generation.ipynb          # Notebook for generating synthetic data